Towards a dichotomy for the switch list homomorphism problem for signed graphs: Dichotomy for List -colouring

-If a graph $H$ has no permutable triples, then for any $3$-tuple $(x_1,x_2,x_3)$ in $V(H)^3$, there is at least one $i \in [3]$ such that there is no $x_i$-excluder in $H$ for $(x_1,x_2,x_3)$.
-The following is in the proof of Theorem 4.1 of \cite{HR11}.
+In Theorem 4.1 of \cite{HR11}, it was shown that a graph $H$ has a $\kNU{3}$-polymorphism if and only if it contains no permutable triples.
+In the proof, it was observed that if a graph $H$ has no permutable triples then for any $3$-tuple $(x_1,x_2,x_3)$ in $V(H)^3$, there is at least one $i \in [3]$ such that there is no $x_i$-excluder in $H$ for $(x_1,x_2,x_3)$.
+We isolate a fact shown within the proof of Theorem 4.1 of \cite{HR11}.